 Life at the Q is filled with opportunities for exploration, questioning and something we like to call Problem-Setting.
-Problem-setting gives children the opportunity to develop or “set” their own questions or “problems”.
-This is a skill we wish to build for all children in the program so that they learn to develop their own questions not only answer the questions posed by others.
+Problem-Setting gives children the opportunity to develop or “set” their own questions or “problems.”
+Problem-Setting is a skill we wish to build for all children in the program so that they learn to develop their own questions not only answer the questions posed by others.

 The curriculum is structured to give children a chance to explore and learn through hands-on activities, large group and small group discussions, reflection activities through different artistic mediums, reading and writing workshops, independent projects, large group and small group collaboration projects and field trips in the community.

 Children participate in classes with professional artists and other professionals as well as with certified teachers.
 The goal is for children to be challenged in their education and grow their skills while feeling confident in themselves and connected to a greater community.